Skip to Content

 europe bison

 Romania is home to Europe’s largest mammal – the European bison!
-After facing near-extinction in the wild, conservation efforts in Romania have been commendable.
-Specifically, the rewilding programs in the Tarcu Mountains and other areas have played a significant role in the bison’s return.
+After facing near-extinction in the wild, conservation efforts in Romania have been rather successful, especially the rewilding programs in the Tarcu Mountains that played a crucial role in the great mammal’s return.

 Home To Some Of The Last Virgin Forests In Europe